Browse Wellness

 Hatha Yoga

-Hatha yoga is one of the most popular types of yoga in the western world and is a good place to start if you are new to yoga.
+Hatha yoga is one of the most popular types of yoga in the Western world and is a good place to start if you are new to yoga.

 Hatha means ‘forceful’ or ‘willful’ in Sanskrit, and this type of yoga focuses on physically challenging poses as a way to calm the mind.